 I Rehomed My Dog—and I Don’t Regret It

 I remember the first moment I saw our floppy-eared German Shepherd puppy.
-I had a new husband, a new job, and a new house with a yard finally big enough for a puppy to run around.
+I had a new husband, a new job and a new house with a yard big enough for a puppy to run around.
 I remember our idealistic visions of life with a picket fence and evening walks around the neighborhood, and young kids playing out back with our dog.
-I also remember the first moment I realized we’d have to rehome our dog “Lady,” who we’d all come to know and love through five years and three children.
+I also remember the first moment I learned about rehoming a dog, specifically our dog “Lady,” who we’d all come to know and love through five years and three children.

 A common dilemma